 It is compulsory for those involved in commercial medical research to have GCP training every two years.
 It is the discretion of the NHS R & D office to also make enquiries with researchers undertaking non-commercial research to establish whether they have received GCP training if they feel this requires evidencing by the researcher based on the research activity being undertaken

 All staff working on clinical trials must be conversant with the principles of Good Clinical Practice (GCP).
 The Clinical Trials Unit offers a regular 'Introduction to GCP' seminar, available to all new starters and anyone within the medical school who are involved in research.
 Contact email@example.com for more information and the date of the next scheduled event.
 Researchers from other institutions are welcome to attend this one hour seminar at a cost of £25.00.

 Chief Investigator (CI) Course

 Warwick Clinical Trials Unit also offers a training course for Chief Investigators.
-This is a full one day course which is compulsory for anyone acting as CI for a clinical trial sponsored by the University of Warwick.
+This is a full one day course which is recommended for anyone acting as CI for a clinical trial sponsored by the University of Warwick.
 The day combines presentations and interactive sessions to cover all aspects of trial management from initial planning right through to closing a trial.
-To find out more about the CI course please contact Natalie Strickland, the CTU Manager, N.J.Strickland@warwick.ac.uk or Claire Daffern, the CTU Quality Assurance Manager, email@example.com.
+To find out more about the CI course please contact Natalie Strickland, the CTU Manager, N.J.Strickland@warwick.ac.uk or Claire Daffern, the CTU Quality Assurance Manager, firstname.lastname@example.org.
 The Chief Investigators course is available to researchers from external organisations at a cost of £250.00.
-It is the responsibility of each individual member of staff to ensure the accuracy and completeness of their PDF.
-PDFs may also be required for inspection by external parties e.g regulatory authorities, and should be available for inspection at all times.

 Research and human tissue training